han-le11/ticket-app/README.md

 python3 produce_ticket_event.py -c "<customer-id>" -r "<ride_number>"
 ```

-With these scripts you can check whether the messages are received as expected.
+With these scripts, it can be checked whether the messages are received as expected.

+## Testing and code documentation:
+The code needs to be documentated more e.g. with python doctring.
+Testing still needs to be done.